 When you’re looking to purchase a new car or appliance, you have certain criteria you use to make a decision.
 Most people review brand ratings and customer feedback.
 They also solicit recommendations from family, friends and co-workers.
 The same is true of benefit decisions.
 Consider these tips for buying employee dental and vision insurance.

 Are you considered an employer of choice?
 The quality of benefits you provide is directly related to your employees’ job satisfaction and productivity.

 The implementation of the Affordable Care Act (ACA) in January was met with speculation and predictions on consumer responses.
 Although the ACA is being introduced in stages, starting first with the individual mandate, a few trends have emerged.

+Health care reform and the ACA will change the face of medical coverage for many Americans.
 But here’s the good news: You do not need to make any changes to your dental and/or vision plan, and you can keep your current benefits at least until your 2014 renewal.

 According to the Employee Benefit Research Institute, more than half of working Americans couples have less than $25,000 in total savings and investments, not including their home or defined benefit retirement plans.